-Cosmetic Dentist and You
+Cosmetic Dentist and You Las Vegas

-Advances in technology that have created natural looking, tooth colored dental materials allowing for more durable and predictable results than in years past.
+Advances in dental technology that have created natural looking, tooth colored dental materials allowing for more durable and predictable results than in years past.
 These new materials also allow cosmetic and general dentists the ability to use more conservative techniques to preserve as much of your natural tooth structure as possible, depending upon your personal clinical condition that you present with.

-Cosmetic Dentistry procedures include:
+Cosmetic Dentist procedures include:

 –Teeth Whitening or Tooth Bleaching.
 Teeth whitening is probably the most common and popularprocedure avilable thru your cosmetic dentist.
 Teeth often present with staining from smoking, food, drink (coffee, tea, sodas, or wine) or poor oral hygiene.
 Many whitening options are available, including over the counter products, dentist supervised treatments remain the recommended procedures for best results .Whitening is a quick and effective way to make a dramatic difference in your smile.